I know how frustrating it is when Facebook keeps crashing on your Android

 Fast Fixes: Quick Wins to Stop the Crash

-Here are some super easy steps that can quickly fix a group of problems.
+Here are some super easy steps that can quickly fix many problems.

 1) Update Facebook and your Android OS